Noise mitigation in quantum enhanced fiber optic gyroscopes: Additional noise effects

 Non-reciprocal effects can also be minimized: we recall that due to the polarization-dependent refractive index $n(\lambda)$, we have a difference in broadening between polarizations along the fast and slow axes of the PM fiber:

-where $\Delta t_{\rm chr}$ labels the chromatic broadening - this is nonreciprocal as it grows with fiber length, where typical PM fibers exhibit $\Delta t_{\rm chr}/L\Delta\lambda\sim0.01$ps/km$\cdot$nm~\cite{Tang:2006}.
+where $\Delta t_{\rm chr}$ labels the chromatic broadening - this is nonreciprocal as it grows with fiber length, where typical PM fibers exhibit $\Delta t_{\rm chr}/L\Delta\lambda\sim0.01$ps/km$\cdot$nm~\cite{Tang_2006}.
 This adds a factor to the coherence function in~\req{cohF}: $C\to Ce^{-3.5\Delta t_{\rm chr}^2/\tau^2}$, up to a constant in the exponential.
 Given a coherence time of $\tau\sim8$ps ($\Delta\lambda=1$nm, $\lambda=1550$nm), this is a very small reduction to the coherence function.
-Using a twisted fiber approach~\cite{Doerr:1994, Silvestri:2024} where the two input beams share the same fiber axis, this dispersion can be further reduced.
+Using a twisted fiber approach~\cite{Doerr_1994, Silvestri_2024} where the two input beams share the same fiber axis, this dispersion can be further reduced.

-Turning to polarization, the broadening effect from polarization mode dispersion (sub ps$/\sqrt{km}$) is also well below the coherence time, rendering the added phase uncertainty and reduction of the coherence function negligible~\cite{Chamoun:2015}.
-The absence of significant polarization non-reciprocities in PM fibers nearing 5km was also verified~\cite{Takei:2022} for a classical FOG.
+Turning to polarization, the broadening effect from polarization mode dispersion (sub ps$/\sqrt{km}$) is also below the coherence time, leading to a small reduction of the coherence function~\cite{Chamoun_2015}, which can be combined with the spurious coincidence count analysis in the main text.
+We expect this effect to be sub-leading for the fiber lengths we consider; the absence of significant polarization non-reciprocities in PM fibers nearing 5km was demonstrated~\cite{Takei_2022} in a classical FOG.

-Combining the above considerations, we note that for the quantum FOG, an large coherence of $C>0.96$ was obtained for a 2 km fiber~\cite{Silvestri:2024}.
-This is consistent with the expectation of negligible chromatic and polarization dispersion.

-It is important to note that $C$ may well be even closer to 1 in this case.
-This is because the bias phase dependence in the coincidence rate~\req{PmeasCoh} will not exactly follow the assumed cosine function when one incorporates the additional spurious counts (\rf{BiasZones}).
-A more precise formulation of dispersion and corrections to the cosine function will be important for extending the {quantum FOG to higher order N00N states, and} longer (10s of km) fiber lengths.